Renting Accommodation

 The SU organises a Housing Day in conjunction with Warwick Accommodation towards the end of Term 1, to provide info on to the process of looking for accommodation for the next academic year.
 Currently, most undergraduate students look for their accommodation for the next academic year from November through to the start of the new academic year.
 Many students think that they need to find accommodation immediately following Housing Day in November – however, there is no need to panic, as good-quality properties are still available for a number of months after this event.

-The main choices are between off-campus Warwick Accommodation-managed properties and renting through the private sector.
+The main choices are between on-campus accommodation and renting through the private sector.

 If you’re interested in private accommodation, look into reviews from students on their renting experience with agents and landlords on Rate Your Landlord.
 See what previous tenants had to say about their renting experience with the property before you sign a contract.